 On May 15, 2018, The New York Times reported that Cambridge Analytica is being investigated by the FBI and the Justice Department.
 A source indicated to CBS News that prosecutors are focusing on potential financial crimes.

 On May 16, 2018, Christopher Wylie testified before the Senate Judiciary Committee.
-Among other things, Wylie notes that Cambridge Analytica, under the direction of Steve Bannon, sought to "exploit certain vulnerabilities in certain segments to send them information that will remove them from the public forum, and feed them conspiracies and they'll never see mainstream media."
-Wylie noted that the company targeted people with "characteristics that would lead them to vote for the Democratic party, particularly African American voters."
+Among other things, Wylie noted that Cambridge Analytica, under the direction of Steve Bannon, sought to "exploit certain vulnerabilities in certain segments to send them information that will remove them from the public forum, and feed them conspiracies and they'll never see mainstream media."
+Wylie also noted that the company targeted people with "characteristics that would lead them to vote for the Democratic party, particularly African American voters."

 On June 3, 2018, a report in The New York Times indicated that Facebook had maintained data-sharing partnerships with mobile device manufacturers, specifically naming Apple, Amazon, BlackBerry, Microsoft, and Samsung.
 Under the terms of this personal information sharing, device manufacturers were able to gather information about users in order to deliver "the Facebook experience," the Times quotes a Facebook official as saying.
 Additionally, the report indicates that this access allowed device manufacturers to obtain data about a user's Facebook friends, even if those friends had configured their privacy settings to deny information sharing with third parties.

 The same day, Facebook issued a rebuttal to the Times report indicating that the partnerships were conceived because "the demand for Facebook outpaced our ability to build versions of the product that worked on every phone or operating system," at a time when the smartphone market included BlackBerry's BB10 and Windows Phone operating systems, among others.
-Facebook claims that "contrary to claims by the New York Times, friends' information, like photos, was only accessible on devices when people made a decision to share their information with those friends.
+Facebook claimed that "contrary to claims by the New York Times, friends' information, like photos, was only accessible on devices when people made a decision to share their information with those friends.
 We are not aware of any abuse by these companies."
 The distinction being made is partially semantic, as Facebook does not consider these partnerships a third party in this case.
 Facebook noted that changes to the platform made in April began "winding down" access to these APIs, and that 22 of the partnerships had already been ended.

 On June 5, 2018, the The Washington Post and The New York Times reported that the Chinese device manufacturers Huawei, Lenovo, Oppo, and TCL were granted access to user data under this program.
 Huawei, along with ZTE, are facing scrutiny from the US government on unsubstantiated accusations that products from these companies pose a national security risk.